rnaidu02/CarND-Unscented-Kalman-Filter-Project/Writeup.md

  (`P_`) for the sensor.
 * Implement Prediction function that predicts mean values of data points (`x_`) and state co-variance matrix (`P_`)
 * Implement `Predction` and `UpdateLidar/Radar` functions.
-* Dump the NIS values at each timestep and see if they are within 7.85 most of the time.
+* Dump the NIS values at each timestep and see if they are within 95 percentile most of the time.
 * Make sure the RMSE values for pX, pY, vX and vY are less than .09, .10, .40, .30 respectively.